Furretar/Audio-Card-Suite/README.md

 - [ ] search sources for currently selected text, allows adding when sentence field was added manually and doesnt match subs perfectly
 - [ ] add indexes to filenames for disambiguation
 - [ ] add a button to fetch next result for text if it matched something else
+- [ ] refresh line if its slightly different from the sub

 mpv to anki tool